RIKEN-SysSoft/PiP/README.md

 * pip-exec(1) command (piprun(1) in PiP v1)

-Let's assume your that have a non-PiP program(s) and wnat to run as PiP tasks.
+Let's assume that you have a non-PiP program(s) and wnat to run as PiP tasks.
 All you have to do is to compile your program by using the above pipcc(1) command and to use the pip-exec(1) command to run your program as PiP tasks.